-All railroad data presented in this section come from Interstate Commerce Commission, Transportation Statistics in the U.S. (1971) unless otherwise specified. reflection of the true labor cost, since some retrofitting may be done at the overtime rate.
-We assume that the current mix of straight time and overtime will be used in the retrofit program.
+\All railroad data presented in this section come from Interstate Commerce Commission, Transportation Statistics in the U.S. (1971) unless otherwise specified.

-No capital costs for maintenance facilities were assigned to the retofit program.
-Annual compensation statistics and discussions with the American Association of Railroads indicate that the roads have been generally cutting back their maintenance staff over the last decade, while not necessarily reducing the size of their plant.
-Frequently, therefore, excess physical capacity would be available for a retrofit program.
+No capital costs for maintenance facilities were assigned to the retrofit program.
+Annual compensation statistics and discussions with the Association of American Railroads indicate that the roads have been generally cutting back their maintenance staff over the last decade, while not necessarily reducing the size of their plant.\ Frequently, therefore, excess physical capacity would be available for a retrofit program.
 In an economic, although not necessarily an accounting sense, such excess capacity can be utilized at zero cost.